BrainSpate Logo

 View

-- Responsible for the visual representation of the data.
-It’s the user interface that displays information to the customer.
+• Responsible for the visual representation of the data.
+The user interface displays information to the customer.

-- In eCommerce, Views could be product pages, category listings, shopping carts, and checkout pages.
+• In eCommerce, views include product pages, category listings, shopping carts, and checkout pages.

 Controller

-- It handles user interactions, updates the Model with user input, and determines which View to display based on the current state of the application.
+• It handles user interactions, updates the Model with user input, and determines which View to display based on the application’s current state.

 Example of MVC Pattern in eCommerce

-- If the user adds the product to their cart, the Controller updates the Model to reflect the change and redirects the user to the shopping cart page.
+4. If the user adds a product to their cart, the Controller updates the Model to reflect the change and redirects them to the shopping cart page.

 By adopting the MVC pattern, eCommerce websites can benefit from a more organized, scalable, and maintainable architecture.